liferay/liferay-docs/develop/reference/articles/08-screenlets-in-liferay-screens-for-ios/12-comment-list-screenlet-for-ios.markdown

 ## Delegate [](id=delegate)

-Comment List Screenlet delegates some events to an object that conforms to the Coment List Screenlet Delegate protocol.
+Comment List Screenlet delegates some events to an object that conforms to the `ComentListScreenletDelegate` protocol.
 This protocol lets you implement the following methods:

 - `- screenlet:onListResponseComments:`: Called when the Screenlet receives the